MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

     ![Display color calibration scene.](images/color-cal-ui.png)

 1. When you're happy with the selected profile, select the **Save & Exit** button
-1. If you prefer not to make changes, select the **Cancel & Exit** button and your changes will be reverted
+1. If you prefer not to make changes, select the **Cancel & Exit** button and your changes is reverted

 > [!TIP]
 > Here are some helpful tips to keep in mind while using the display color calibration setting:
 >
 > - You can re-run display color calibration from Settings whenever you'd like
-> - If anyone on the device has previously used the setting to change color profiles, the date/time of the most recent change will be reflected on the Settings page
+> - If anyone on the device has previously used the setting to change color profiles, the date/time of the most recent change is reflected on the Settings page
-> - When you re-run display color calibration, the color profile that was previously saved will be highlighted and Profile 0 will not appear (as Profile 0 represents the display's original color profile)
+> - When you re-run display color calibration, the color profile that was previously saved is highlighted and Profile 0 does not appear (as Profile 0 represents the display's original color profile)
 > - If you want to revert to the display's original color profile, you can do so from the Settings page (see [how to reset color profile](#how-to-reset-color-profile))

 ##### How to reset color profile